Ana Quezada

 Ana B. Quezada is an American politician and a Democratic member of the Rhode Island Senate representing District 2 (Providence) since January 2017.
 She is a code enforcement officer for the Providence Department of Inspection and Standards.
-Before that she was a social service coordinator at the John Hope Settlement House.
+Before that she was a social services coordinator at the John Hope Settlement House.

 2018 lawsuit

-In 2018 she sued the City of Providence, alleging they retaliated against her for accusing a superior of alleged discrimination against a Hispanic electrical inspector.
+In 2018, she sued the City of Providence, alleging that they retaliated against her for accusing a superior of alleged discrimination against a Hispanic electrical inspector.

 Political career

 Quezada endorsed Sabina Matos in the 2022 Rhode Island lieutenant gubernatorial election.

+On April 6, 2023, Quezada announced that she would be a candidate for the United States House of Representatives in a special election to succeed fellow Democrat David Cicilline.

 Personal life

 She is married and has three children.